theworldaccordingtosound/theworldaccordingtosound.github.io/04_about.md

 Chris Hoff & Sam Harnett

 P.S.
-To listen, either subscribe on [iTunes](https://itunes.apple.com/us/podcast/the-world-according-to-sound/id1044121359), or sign up to have the episodes emailed!
+To listen, either subscribe on [iTunes](https://itunes.apple.com/us/podcast/the-world-according-to-sound/id1044121359), or <a href="#" data-featherlight='#lightbox-content'>sign up</a> to have the episodes emailed!